lost coast backpacking

 This is a very rigorous trip.
 Whether this is your first or fortieth backpacking trip, here are a few tips to make sure you're prepared mentally and physically to backpack on the Lost Coast:

 - Hydrate, hydrate, hydrate!
-We dehydrate more quickly at altitude.
-While most of our trip will happen at sea level, we'll start our first day between 2000-3000'.
 Start off on the right foot by drinking a lot of water starting the day before your trip, and thinking about drinking even more than you would ordinarily while out on the trail.

 - If you've never been backpacking before, consider going on a few training hikes carrying a heavier pack before our adventure.
 You'll be carrying 30-35 lbs. on your back, and it's good to know what that feels like!

-- Stream crossings are a certainty on this trip, as is tree fall hopping and hacking our way through some overgrowth on the trails (they don't call it the Lost Coast for nothing!).
+- Stream crossings are a certainty on this trip, and for the May/September itinerary, so is tree fall hopping and hacking our way through some overgrowth on the trails (they don't call it the Lost Coast for nothing!).